You have a few choices for financial support as a caregiver. Learn about payment options based on your caregiver licensing status.

 If you are a caregiver for a state-dependent child, they will get medical and dental coverage through Apple Health.
 Apple Health is Washington’s Medicaid program.

-Visit Apple Health to learn more.
+Visit Apple Health and the Foster Care webpages to learn more.

 Food and nutritional support